Johntown, Georgia

-As of today, downtown Johntown has fully faded into the forest behind a house on Faussets Lake Rd, although Johntown Rd itself still exists, with a good amount of people living in newer cabins built in the 80s-90s.
+As of today, downtown Johntown has fully faded into the forest behind a house on Faussets Lake Rd, although Johntown Rd itself still exists, with a good number of people living in newer cabins built in the 80s-90s.

 History

-A post office called Johntown was established in 1879, and remained in operation until 1944.
+A post office called Johntown was established in 1879 and remained in operation until 1944.
 The community was named after John S. Holden, an early postmaster.